janeteneto/IaC/README.md

 5. Do a status check of Mongodb with the command `ansible db -a "sudo systemctl status mongodb"`.
 This will only work before you ssh into db and have the hosts and yml file set correctly.

+### DB condifguration

+1. Make sure you to ssh into the db through the controller

+2. Cd into `/etc`

+3. Run `sudo nano mongodb.conf` to get inside the file

+4. Change bind ip to 0.0.0.0 for port 2701

+5. Run `sudo systemctl restart mongodb` and `sudo systemctl enable mongodb`

+6. Ssh into web ip

+7. Run `export DB_HOST=mongodb://192.168.33.11:27017/posts`

+8. Cd into app folder

+9. Run `npm install` then `npm start`

 **Some useful commands are:**

 - `sudo apt install tree` - see list (`ls`) but in a tree format